As losses mount, Boeing almost doubles planned job cuts

 Spokesperson Bradley Akuiburo said that “as with our previous workforce actions, we expect our corporate functions and commercial airplane and services businesses to be most affected.”

-He said that beyond natural attrition as employees leave or retire, Boeing is looking at a reduction of about 7,000 additional employees through a combination of further buyouts and layoffs through the end of 2021.
+This time around, Akubuiro said that beyond natural attrition as employees leave or retire, Boeing is looking at a reduction of about 7,000 additional cuts company-wide through a combination of further rounds of buyouts and layoffs through the end of 2021.

 In a message to employees Wednesday morning announcing the cuts, CEO Calhoun noted that in the third quarter, “the deep impacts of COVID-19 on the commercial aviation market and our business are reflected in lower revenue, earnings and cash flow compared to this time last year.”